Digital determinants of health

 Addressing the direct and indirect ways that digital transformations influence equity in health and well-being

 The Commission’s analysis highlighted the impact of digital transformations on young people, a group that is typically more connected than older populations.
-The GHFutures2030 Commission called for action to address the digital determinants of health: the direct and indirect ways by which digital transformations influence equity in health and well-being.
+The Commission called for action to address the digital determinants of health: a new concept that illustrates the wide range of direct and indirect ways by which digital transformations influence equity in health and well-being.

 The digital determinants of health, and their impacts on different groups, must be better understood within the context of the major societal and structural changes that the digital transformation embodies and drives.
 Addressing these determinants constitutes an urgent challenge for health promoters, healthcare providers, policymakers and communities.
 It is also a key factor that tech companies need to be aware of to act responsibly.

-The DTH-Lab is bringing together academics and practitioners from different disciplines to develop a conceptual framework for the digital determinants of health to guide policy action and future research priorities.
-It is also generating new knowledge and evidence on how digital determinants intersect with other determinants to impact health and well-being and why they ultimately require new forms of governance.
-To address critical evidence gaps, the DTH-Lab is partnering with organizations in India and Nigeria to study young people’s experiences of digital determinants in different contexts.
+DTH-Lab is bringing together academics and practitioners from different disciplines to develop new knowledge and evidence on how digital determinants intersect with other determinants to impact young people’s health and well-being and why they ultimately require new forms of governance.
+DTH-Lab is also spearheading global efforts to explore public health responses and coordinated policy action to address the digital determinants of health, particularly in relation to tackling digital harms to children.

 Main research questions